 According to EPA, actual cellulosic biofuel production in 2017 is slightly lower than EPA’s projection.
 In light of EPA’s miscalculation of cellulosic volume production, EPA states that this “warrants a change to the percentile values used to project liquid cellulosic biofuel.”

 EPA expects eight facilities to produce cellulosic biofuels (including ethanol, renewable natural gas and heating oil) in significant quantity in 2018.
-This includes three U.S. based companies, Quad County Corn Processors (corn kernel fiber), Poet-DSM (corn stover), and Ensyn (wood waste).
+This includes three liquid fuels facilities, Quad County Corn Processors (corn kernel fiber), Poet-DSM (corn stover), and Ensyn (wood waste), as well as 69 individual renewable natural gas producing facilities.

 With an on-time announcement from the EPA, the biofuels industry turns back towards other regulatory issues, including allowing the year-round sale of higher blends, such as E15.